 Involved in a Custody Battle?
 Call (704) 343-8811

 The courts do realize that every family will have a different situation and as such, custody agreements are determined on a case-by-case basis.
-Pursuing sole custody can be tremendously complex and if you are currently involved in a dispute with your spouse over what is in the best interest of your children, Krusch & Sellers, P.A. wants to hear your story.
+Pursuing sole custody can be tremendously complex and if you are currently involved in a dispute with your spouse over what is in the best interest of your children, Krusch Law, PLLC wants to hear your story.
 We can help you to understand and navigate every aspect of your case.
 When the safety and wellbeing of your family are on the line, do not waste any time in contacting our Charlotte family law attorneys.

 We proudly serve clients from both our North Carolina and South Carolina locations.
 Contact our attorneys today and discover how we can help.